svmiller/stevemisc/cran-comments.md

 ## Downstream dependencies

 `{peacesciencer}`, a package I created and maintain, is a downstream dependency.
 The dependency is for the `ps_btscs()` function, which is unaffected by this update.
 There are no other downstream dependencies to note.

+## Second Round Comments to CRAN

+I identified that stray non-ASCII character and fixed it.

+I identified and fixed the class-compare-to-string issue identified by CRAN.
+I thank CRAN for also suggesting the solution as well.